ThamerMashni/FSND-Capstone/README.md

 ### Index `/`
 Endpoint that indicates the application is running normally **Response**:<br>
-- Require roles: Casting Assistant, Casting Director, Executive Producer
+- Require roles: no, public
 - Type: JSON
 - Body:
     ```json